 New data in the program The data

-dor, a library, a study to six architects, a kitchen and a bathroom; also considered the energy used in the construction and maintenance of the house.
+starting the project, a mix of housing and workplace that required two bedrooms, a lounge, a come dor, a library, a study to six architects, a kitchen and a bathroom; also considered the energy used in the construction and maintenance of the house.

-Eur opa means 50% of global raw material consumption and production of construction materials required n 22% of the total energy produced.
+Building Construction Eur opa means 50% of global raw material consumption and production of construction materials required n 22% of the total energy produced.
 Moreover, the construction of buildings is also responsible for 50% of the production of CO 2 both aggravated climate change.
 With these data in the table, Sarah and Jeremy felt compelled to find a model sustainable housing in urban rn ent, beginning bu scar technologies and materials that would reduce the environmental impact in terms of toxicity and energy consumption during production.

 The chamber dry toilet compost, solar panels, a cool pantry with passive ventilation which was built following traditional techniques of Mali, or materials such as sandbags, concrete recycling and textile plants previously unknown in domestic construction, are examples of the importance given to recycling and energy saving.
 In addition, reusing old sleepers train was installed a condensing gas boiler, and two tanks of 3,000 liters you were expected to collect rainwater to fill the water tanks of the study and the meadow of wild flowers and strawberries planted on the deck.